-7 Salesforce certifications that will advance your career
+Salesforce certification: Your guide to a lucrative Salesforce career

 No prerequisites are required, however, Salesforce recommends completing the Declarative Development for Platform App Builders (DEV402) course in advance.

-Salesforce-certified architect credentials are comprised of three tiers of certification: Architecture Designers, Doman Architects and Technical Architects.
+Salesforce-certified architect credentials are comprised of three tiers of certification: Architecture Designers, Domain Architects and Technical Architects.

-Architecture Designers are certified as either Application architects or System architects.
-Domain Architects are certified based on their knowledge and expertise in one or multiple domain specializations, each of which has its own exam.
-The available domain specializations are: Data Architecture and Management; Development Lifecycle and Deployment Designer; Identity and Access Management Designer; Integration Architecture Designer; Mobile Solutions Architecture Designer; Sharing and Visibility Designer.
-Salesforce Certified Technical Architects demonstrate their knowledge, skills, and capabilities across all available domains.
+Architecture Designers are certified based on their knowledge and expertise in one or multiple domain specializations, each of which has its own exam.
+The available domain specializations are: Salesforce Certified Data Architecture and Management Designer; Salesforce Certified Development Lifecycle and Deployment Designer; Salesforce Certified Identity and Access Management Designer; Salesforce Certified Integration Architecture Designer; Salesforce Certified Mobile Solutions Architecture Designer; Salesforce Certified Sharing and Visibility Designer.

-[ Related story: How microcertifications work for IT job seekers and employers ]
+Domain Architects are certified as either Salesforce Certified Application Architects, for which one needs deep understanding of native Salesforce features and functionality, or Salesforce Certified System Architects, which is geared more toward testing, governance and integration to other external systems.

+Salesforce Certified Technical Architects demonstrate their knowledge, skills, and capabilities across all available domains to design technical solutions that maximize the Salesforce platform's potential.

-4. The Salesforce Certified Application Architect
+Salesforce Certified Application Architect

 This certification requires candidates to have deep understanding of native Salesforce features and functionality, as well as the ability to model a role hierarchy, data model, and appropriate sharing mechanisms, according to Salesforce.

-There are several prerequisites for this certification, including achieving certain domain certifications.
+There are several prerequisites for the Salesforce Certified Application Architect certification, including achieving certain domain certifications.
 Each domain specialization certification has its own associated exam.
 The required specializations for becoming a Salesforce Certified Application Architect are the following:

 - Salesforce Certified Data Architecture and Management Designer